- Home

 External beam radiation therapy (EBRT)

-In EBRT, a machine precisely directs radiation beams from outside the body to the prostate.
+In EBRT, a machine precisely directs radiation beams to the prostate.

 Learn more about: